 Even at the highest levels found naturally in groundwater in Texas, radiochemicals do not pose an immediate risk to the health of anyone who drinks the water.
-But people who drink this water every day for a lifetime might have an increased risk of kidney damage or cancer.
+People who drink this water every day for a lifetime might have an increased risk of kidney damage or cancer.

 How can we understand the level of risk?

-In the EPA’s analysis, that level of risk is reached by people who drink 2 liters — about a half a gallon — of water every day for 70 years at any one of these levels of radiochemical content:
+In the EPA’s analysis, that level of risk is reached by people who drink 2 liters — about a half a gallon — of water every day for 70 years at any one of these levels of radiochemicals in drinking water:

 - For radium, 5 picocuries per liter (combining both isotopes, radium-226 and radium-228).

 - For the gross alpha standard, 15 picocuries per liter.